-The managing agent takes an enterprise-wide approach to managing risk following the host syndicate's risk management framework.
+The managing agent takes an enterprise-wide approach to managing risk following the syndicate's risk management framework.
 The framework establishes our approach to identifying, measuring, mitigating and monitoring the syndicate's key risks.
-The managing agent has adopted the 'three lines of defence' framework: namely business risk management, the risk management function and the internal audit function.
-Within business risk management, there are two defined risk and control roles: risk owner and control reporter.
+The managing agent has adopted the 'three lines of defence' framework.
+Across the business, there are two defined risk related roles: risk owner and control reporter.
 Each risk event is owned by the risk owner who is a senior member of staff.
-Risk owners, supported by the risk management team, perform a risk assessment twice a year, including an assessment of heightened and emerging risks.
+Risk owners, with support and challenge provided by the risk management team, perform a risk assessment twice a year, including an assessment of heightened and emerging risks.

 The risk management framework comprises a number of risk management components, which when added together describe how risk is managed on a day to day basis.
-The framework includes a risk register that captures the risk universe (53 risk events grouped into eight risk categories: insurance, market, credit, liquidity, operational, regulatory and legal, group and strategic), the risk appetite set by the board, and the control environment that is operated by the business to remain within the risk appetite.
+The framework includes a risk register that captures the risk universe (approximately 50 risk events grouped into eight risk categories: insurance, market, credit, liquidity, operational, regulatory and legal, group and strategic), the risk appetite set by the board, and the control environment that is operated by the business to remain within the risk appetite.

-The diagram above illustrates the components of the risk management framework as operated by the Beazley Group.
+The diagram above illustrates the components of the risk management framework as operated across the Beazley Group.